forcedotcom/packaging/messages/package-install.md

 # packageInstallRequestError

-Failed to create PackageInstallRequest for: %s \nDue to: %s
+Failed to create PackageInstallRequest for: %s
+Due to: %s

+# publishWaitProgress

+Waiting for the Subscriber Package Version ID to be published to the target org.%s

+# subscriberPackageVersionNotPublished

+The subscriber package version is not fully available.

+# subscriberPackageVersionNotPublished.actions

+If this is a recently created package version, try again in a few minutes or contact the package publisher.